 It all started as a berries stand next to a family farm in Orange County CA. Soon the Knott family added preserves and pies then the very popular Mrs. Knott’s chicken restaurant.
 To keep customers waiting to be seated entertained, the Knott’s added some shops and attractions then built a ghost town.

 Now the property is owned by a major entertainment company and has grown into a major theme park with several themed towns and many rides to satisfy every taste.

 On our recent visit to Knott’s the kids and I had blast.
 We went on a Friday and we were lucky that the park was not crowded.
 We went on many rides and we were able to ride more than once on some of the popular ones.
 The high summer temperatures did not discourage us.
 Whenever we started to feel overheated we would go on a water ride (Bigfoot Rapids, Perilous Plunge or Timber Mountain Log Ride).

 Step back in time and experience life as it used to be in the old west.
-Ghost town has many shops and relics from a long gone era.
-You can find craftsmen working on their crafts, a one-room schoolhouse, a museum, a jailhouse, a few shops and food stands and a stagecoach that takes you around the park.
+The ghost town has many shops and relics from a long-gone era.
+You can find craftsmen working on their crafts, a one-room schoolhouse, a museum, a jailhouse, a few shops, and food stands, and a stagecoach that takes you around the park.

 Within the boundaries of ghost town, you will also find Wild Water Wilderness with several rides.

 The ride is easy with no sudden movements or deep plunges, but you expect to get wet.
 That is the whole idea of a water ride.

 If you want to enjoy it without getting wet, buy or bring a poncho.
 Remember to keep your cameras and other water-sensitive items in the compartment provided in the middle of the raft.